-“19 greek street prove that sustainable design doesn’t have to mean a sacrifice of style.”
+“19 greek street proveS that sustainable design doesn’t have to mean a sacrifice of style”

-The benefit of Uniquely Early Design - by Marc Peridis
+The benefit of Uniquely Early Design by Marc Peridis

 The leading minority